Hotspot Shield Review 2025: Does It Secure Your Data?

 Hotspot Shield's homepage when connected

-We thought Hotspot Shield was thoughtful with their popups, which included browser notifications when you were connected to a server, an info panel when we first installed the program that explained their policy policy, and even a notification when the kill switch was active.
+We thought Hotspot Shield was thoughtful with its popups, which included browser notifications when you were connected to a server, an info panel when we first installed the program that explained their policy policy, and even a notification when the kill switch was active.

 Overall, this was a good experience with very little bumps along the road.